rexfordessilfie/zod-factory/README.md

 Here, methods that can be accessed directly on the `zod` object can also be accessed directly on the `zf` object to generate their AST node equivalent.

-Methods that are accessed not-directly on zod (e.g `min`, `max`, `email` etc.) are accessibly on an `xyzMethods` key, where `xyz` is the name of the zod property they are accessible on.
+Methods that are accessed indirectly from `z` (e.g `min`, `max`, `email` etc.) are accessibly on a `.t` key, of the name of the direct zod property.
 This could be subject to change if there is a better experience for this.

 ### `zfs` - zod-factory 'serialized'
 This API builds on top of the core, and accepts more 'serial' arguments: